 Many dogs don’t even like tomatoes because of the texture (and because, hey, it’s not a juicy steak).
 But if your dog is curious, you can offer them a bite-sized piece of ripe tomato.
 Or, try tossing a grape or cherry tomato into their mouths.
 Some dogs love the sweet, juicy vegetable/fruit, and others—like mine—will just spit it out and walk away.
 Whilst the red flesh of a tomato, when ripe, is safe for your dog to enjoy in small quantities, you should never feed your dog the following:

 - Tomato plant leaves

 - Tomato plant stems

 This doesn’t mean you have to hide tomatoes from your dog.
 Just store them safely out of reach.

 Symptoms to Watch Out For

+Though tomatoes are good for dogs most of the time, if they have stems or an unripe tomato, it can lead to problems.
 The good news is that solanine poisoning is rare in dogs.
 If you suspect that your dog has consumed raw tomatoes, including stems and leaves, look for the following symptoms: